steltenpower/PowerGists/animation.md

 DATA !!!!

-But, aren't many documents still much like a sheet of paper behind a glass plate however?
+But, aren't many documents still much like a sheet of paper in some sort of typewriter?

 ---